Page created on April 9, 2022. Last updated on April 21, 2023 at 21:02

 Transferrin saturation indicates the amount of iron bound to transferrin.
 The transferrin saturation and TIBC are closely related.
 Transferrin saturation is calculated from the serum iron and TIBC.

 Soluble transferrin receptor or serum transferrin receptor measures the amount of soluble transferrin receptor.
-Its concentration in serum decreases when the iron availability decreases, just like serum transferrin.
+Its concentration in serum increases when the iron availability decreases, just like serum transferrin.
 Unlike serum transferrin, soluble transferrin receptor is not confounded by inflammation.

 To evaluate whether iron is being absorbed or not, an iron load/iron absorption test can be used.
 In a fasting state, serum iron is measured.
 The patient is then administered a standardised iron solution/supplement, and serum iron is measured after 30 and 60 minutes.
 Failure of the ingested iron to increase serum iron levels sufficiently points toward iron absorption deficiency.